 By Estelle Sobel Erasmus

 I look into my daughter’s eyes and I see myself reflected in them.
-But more than that…I see all the colors of emotion that a three-year old is capable of.
+But more than that…I see all the colors of emotion that a five-year old is capable of.

-I see joy: in the fact that she can swim the length of an Olympic-size pool (albeit, supported by a floatie).
+I see joy: in the fact that she can swim the length of an Olympic-size pool (albeit, with lots of breaks).

 I see trust in men (whether I’m comfortable with that or not is another story).
 The only reason she is so comfortable with men is because of her close relationship with my husband; which sometimes leaves me feeling like a third wheel, but I oddly enough, I would have it no other way.

-I see certainty, that she can rest in the comfort of my love; that I will be there to catch her (and not just because I hover, which I do).
+I see certainty, that she can rest in the comfort of my love; that I will be there to catch her (and not just because I hover, which I have been known to do).

 I see a zest for life, every time we dance together for no reason at all, or because she has picked up my habit of making up songs and singing them to herself and others.